 The golden garland is pretty, isn’t it?
-That’s just plain knitting on the toilet paper roll nancy.
+That’s just plain knitting on the toilet paper roll knitter.
 I found the cord at Jo-Ann’s.
 It’s Darice metallic cord for plastic canvas in beige/silver.
 It looks like jewelry when it’s knit.
 I have another project using this cord that I’ll show you soon.
 This kind of knitting is not just for kids.
 Yesterday I was sidelined by a bad cold, so I took to my bed with my knitting nancy and a cup of tea and I could still feel productive.
-I highly recommend it.

 For additional information on how to knit with knitting nancys or how to make your own, click on the link at the top of this post.
 You might also want to see Poly Cord Drawstring Bag, Part 2.